-If interested please fill in the application to the right and turn in to:
+If interested please fill in the application below and turn in to:

 North Country EMS Resident Program